-We have established a stringent and transparent recruitment process to ensure that our programme truly benefits those who need it the most.
-Our programme accepts around 30 students per year to in order to maintain the quality of our training.
-The programme is also designed to account for the fact that students come from different backgrounds, and strives to ensure that each student receives the support that he or she may need.
-This model is one of the keys to our programme’s high success rates.
+We have established a stringent and transparent recruitment process to ensure that our program truly benefits those who need it the most.
+Our program accepts around 30 students per year in order to maintain the quality of our training.
+The program is also designed to account for the fact that students come from different backgrounds, and strives to ensure that each student receives the support and attention that he or she may need.
+This model is one of the keys to our program’s high success rates.

 Our recruitment process includes:

-- Shorted-listed candidates are contacted for an oral interview with SYB’s programme managers, either in-person or on the phone;
+Shorted-listed candidates are contacted for an oral interview with SYB’s program managers, either in-person or on the phone;